jfischoff/distributed-flow/README.md

 - `deploy` e.g. `build`, `copy`, and `start` the new version. `verify` the new version and then tell the other versions to `shutdown`.
  - `--commit-hash` deploy a specific `git` hash.
  - `--rollout PERCENT` Deploys to PERCENT of the cluster.
+ - `--rolling-timed` time for a rolling deploy.
+ - `--auto-rollout Tolerance` rollback automatically if the health decrease more than `Tolerance`.
 - `rollback` revert the last deploy and start the old version.
 Calling rollback twice goes back two versions(should this require a flag?).
   - `--version` pass in the `git` hash.